Martlark/DeclareMVC/README.md

 data-click
 ----------

 Ties an element to an instance method for doing stuff when clicked.
+Refreshes page elements after the click.
+Return True to suppress refresh.

 data-repeat
 -----------